department-of-veterans-affairs/va-digital-service-handbook/_pages/delivery/build-and-test-2.md

 * **<a href="https://github.com/department-of-veterans-affairs/vets-work-practices/blob/master/Reviews-External-Contractors/request-ia-review.md#prepare-for-an-ia-review" target="_blank">Define the information architecture</a>** for your MVP.

-* **<a href="https://github.com/department-of-veterans-affairs/vets-work-practices/blob/master/Reviews-External-Contractors/request-ia-review.md#request-an-ia-review" target="_blank">Request an IA Review</a>** for your MVP.

 * **<a href="https://github.com/department-of-veterans-affairs/vets-work-practices/blob/master/Reviews-External-Contractors/request-ato-reviews.md#request-a-preliminary-ato-review" target="_blank">Request a preliminary ATO review</a>** for your MVP.

 * **<a title="Go to developer workflow" href="https://department-of-veterans-affairs.github.io/va-digital-services-platform-docs/docs/vets-developer-docs/development-workflow.html" target="_blank">Incrementally develop, deploy, and test</a>** small chunks of the MVP.